1989–90 Eredivisie: Results

-Promotion/Relegation
+Promotion/relegation play-offs

 Starting this season, the number 16 of the Eredivisie would play against relegation against the runners-up of the promotion/relegation play-offs of the Eerste Divisie.
 The Eerste Divisie league champions and winner of the play-offs would replace the numbers 17 and 18 of this league directly.
 See here for details of the system.